ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 1. Run the command `nislmigrate restore --all --secret <your secret> --dir D:\migration`

     !!!note
-        After this step SystemLink will migrate your test steps, results, and products from MongoDB to PostGreSQL.
+        After this step SystemLink will migrate your test steps, results, and products from MongoDB to PostgreSQL.
 Depending on the size of your data set this process may take some time.

 1. Verify your new SystemLink Server has all the expected migrated data.

 ## Upgrading Multi Node Configurations

-The following workflow describes upgrading a SystemLink Server instance that has been configured to use a dedicated MongoDB server or replica set, a dedicated PostGreSQL server or replica set, and a dedicated file store such as AWS S3.
+The following workflow describes upgrading a SystemLink Server instance that has been configured to use a dedicated MongoDB server or replica set, a dedicated PostgreSQL server or replica set, and a dedicated file store such as AWS S3.

-1. Backup your SystemLink Server, MongoDB server or replica set, PostGreSQL server or replica set, and file store.
+1. Backup your SystemLink Server, MongoDB server or replica set, PostgreSQL server or replica set, and file store.

     !!!note
         If S3 is used as your file store the backup step is not needed since this managed internally by AWS.